norvig/paip-lisp/docs/chapter21.md

 The lexicon itself consists of a large number of entries in the `word` relation, and it would certainly be possible to ask the lexicon writer to make a long list of `word` facts.
 But to make the lexicon easier to read and write, we adopt three useful tools.
 First, we introduce a system of abbreviations.
-Common expressions can be abbreviated with a symbol that will be expanded by `word.` Second, we provide the macros verb and `noun` to cover the two most complex word classes.
+Common expressions can be abbreviated with a symbol that will be expanded by `word`.
+Second, we provide the macros `verb` and `noun` to cover the two most complex word classes.
 Third, we provide a macro `word` that makes entries into a hash table.
 This is more efficient than compiling a `word` relation consisting of hundreds of Prolog clauses.